Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Appendix

 Then for any set $S$ of $n$ points in $\mathbb{R}^d$, there is a map $f$: $\mathbb{R}^d \longrightarrow \mathbb{R}^k$ such that for all $u,v\in S$,

-Furthermore, this map can be found in randomized polynomial time. \end{theorem} We refer the readers to \citet{Dasgupta1999-va} for proof.
-In this work, we adopt a side result of their proof, which shows the projection $f = \mR'x$ is an instance of such mapping that satisfies \autoref{eqn:johnson-lindenstrauss}, where $\mR'$ is a matrix of random Gaussian variables with zero mean. \citet{Achlioptas2003-cn} further extends the proof and shows that a random matrix drawn from $[1,0,-1]$, or $[1,-1]$ also satisfies the theorem.
+Furthermore, this map can be found in randomized polynomial time. \end{theorem} In this work, we adopt a side result of their proof, which shows the projection $f = \mR'x$ is an instance of such a mapping that satisfies \cref{eqn:johnson-lindenstrauss}, where $\mR'$ is a matrix of random Gaussian variables with zero mean. \citet{Achlioptas2003-cn} further extends the proof and shows that a random matrix drawn from $[1,0,-1]$, or $[1,-1]$ also satisfies the theorem.
 We leave these projections for future study.